rafael-santiago/tulip/doc/MANUAL.md

 ### How to verify a TLP file?

 In order to generate a tablature from a ``tlp`` source code, this code needs to be correct.
-Any error can exist inside of it, otherwise the tablature will not be generated.
+No error can exist inside of it, otherwise the tablature will not be generated.
 The way to verify it is calling ``Tulip`` with the following command line:

 ```